alienator88/ASUS-TUF-Z390M-Pro-Gaming-Hackintosh-OpenCore/README.md

 ![screenshot](https://user-images.githubusercontent.com/6263626/62594362-a471ba80-b897-11e9-86f7-7f62e94c6a4b.png)

 - EmuVariable is required for this (and most other Z390 boards), as the BIOS for these boards (which are based on a newer version of AMI Aptio) are not __*yet*__ compatible with AptioMemoryFix in regards to nvram writing.
 So native nvram does not work under macOS currently.
 - You may use the drivers and kexts I have posted here, but it's probably a better idea to download them new from the links below to make sure you have the latest.
+- For Mojave 10.14.6 update, I had to clean install clover again on the drive and drop all the files back in.
+FYI just in case.

 ### Fixes